Glossary of common employment law terms

 If there are other terms or phrases related to employment law that you are having trouble understanding, please feel free to email us at firstname.lastname@example.org.

-An agreement between an employee and employer to settle their dispute amicably and avoid legal proceedings, nowadays called a Settlement Agreement.
+An agreement between an employee and employer to settle their dispute amicably and avoid legal proceedings that’s nowadays called a Settlement Agreement.

 A generic term used to describe anyone who is a Licensed Legal Practitioner qualified to give legal advice.
-Solicitors and Barristers are both types of Lawyer.
+Solicitors and Barristers are both types of Lawyers.
 (See also Solicitor below)

 A clause in an employee’s contract which restricts the post-employment activities of the employee for a limited period of time.

 Successor in name to Compromise Agreement (see above) but in essence refers to the same thing.
 The terms are still often used interchangeably.

 A type of Lawyer (see above) who’s a qualified legal professional and who works directly with clients.
 A solicitor deals with all the paperwork and communication between sides in order to resolve a case for a client.

 If you have contacted a lawyer to handle your employment case, they will usually be a solicitor.
 However, if the case goes to court a solicitor may not always be able to represent you and will instruct someone with specialist qualifications – often a barrister – to speak on your behalf.